-The Act modified current law to prohibit a local government from adopting any initiative or referendum process in regard to any development order or in regard to any local comprehensive plan amendment or map amendment.
+The Act prohibited a local government from adopting any initiative or referendum process in regard to any development order or in regard to any local comprehensive plan amendment or map amendment.
 Prior to this, a local government was prohibited only from adopting an initiative or referendum process for approval of development orders or comprehensive plan amendments or future land use map amendments that affected five or fewer parcels of land.
-Therefore, there were a number of already existing referendum processes that the Act made invalid.
+Therefore, there were a number of already existing referendum processes that the Act made invalid.1